videochat-extension/skipper/README.md

 ![Demo](demo/next.gif)

-OmegleLike Skipper is a tool for skipping those unwanted users on Omegle-like sites.
+OmegleLike Skipper is a tool for skipping unwanted strangers on Omegle-like sites.

 Here's what you can do with it:
 - Use it solo to skip with the left arrow key instead of mouse clicks